 Note: Do pay attention when using autoremove to be sure you don’t remove something you want to keep.
 If you copy and paste the removal list somewhere you can always add the package later.

-Post-edit: Looks like I did not emphasize enough that a fresh install is always preferred to a system version upgrade like this.
+Post-edit: Looks like I did not emphasize enough that a fresh install is always preferred to a distribution upgrade like this.
 In our testing the procedure above worked very well as far as we are able to test such things.
-When users start doing this then some report “It works great not any problem” but other users do report problems.
-This is normal for this type of operating system version upgrade.
+Some users report “It works great not any problem” but other users do report problems.
+This is normal for this type of distribution upgrade.
 If after doing this procedure you do run in to problems then it is up to you to decide if you would rather try to problem solve issues or stop and do a fresh install.